‘Cold Blooded’ Dad Sent to Prison for Killing Son Over Lewd Diaper Pics

 A Colorado dad convicted of murdering his son after the 13-year-old discovered photos of him in women’s underwear eating feces from a diaper has been sentenced to 48 years in prison.

 Mark Redwine, 59, was found guilty of second-degree murder and child abuse in July after he killed his son, Dylan, inside his Durango, Colorado, home on Nov.
 18, 2012.
-The teen was on a court-ordered visit for Thanksgiving when Redwine snapped after him and his older brother for confronted him about the lewd photos of their dad in a red bra and eating feces from a diaper.
+The teen was on a court-ordered visit for Thanksgiving when Redwine snapped after him and his older brother—after the pair confronted him about the lewd photos of him in a red bra and eating feces from a diaper.

 The lengthy sentence marks the end of a nearly nine-year saga that garnered national attention.
 During Friday’s sentencing hearing, several of Dylan’s family and friends spoke about the teenager’s “bright” personality and urged a judge to issue a hefty sentence for a father who “knowingly murdered his own son” and “stole” his young life.